 The primary reason that Pennsylvania can’t hold a candle to Florida as a retirement destination is that the weather won’t ever be able to stack up.

 I’ve spent my entire life dealing with an abundance of clouds and rain throughout the warm months.
 And that’s only followed by WAY too much snow in the cold months.

 I’m not going to spend my golden years doing the same.

 Retirees that relocate to Florida don’t have to maintain snowblowers.
 They also don’t need to own a separate set of “snow tires” for their vehicles.

 That alone is enough to convince me that Florida is my retirement destination.

 Pennsylvania weather also means owning an abundance of sweaters, boots, and jackets.
 Florida residents don’t have to bother with any of this nonsense, and can usually wear shorts and sandals all year round.

 It’s also worth pointing out that the dress code is “resort casual” just about everywhere in Florida, so I can finally ditch those pleated Dockers and my collection of Geoffrey Beene dress shirts.

 I’m a casual guy, and the idea of wearing shorts and boat shoes (or my new Hey Dudes) as “formal attire” is one of the most appealing aspects of a Florida retirement.
-You just can’t pull that off most places in Pennsylvania.
+You just can’t pull that off in most places in Pennsylvania.